Carcinogens Safety Talk

 - Asbestos- A group of naturally occurring minerals that form heat-resistant fibers.
 Found in some building materials, some textiles, and naturally in rock formations.

 - Crystalline silica- Found in sand, soil, and rock.
-Inhaled as a dust during mining or cutting.
+It is commonly inhaled as a dust during mining or cutting.

 - Benzene- Found in manufacturing settings.
 Used to produce some types of rubber, lubricants, dyes, detergents, drugs, and pesticides.
 Also found in gasoline and cigarette smoke.